 In 2019, Land Rover revealed the long-awaited new Defender: it’s available now with two petrol engines that integrate mild-hybrid technology (as well as two non-hybrid diesels), but a plug-in hybrid option is due in the latter stages of 2020.
-We expect it to use the 197bhp three-cylinder petrol engine and 107bhp electric motor found in the Range Rover Evoque PHEV, with prices likely to break £50,000.
+It could use the 197bhp three-cylinder petrol engine and 107bhp electric motor found in the Range Rover Evoque PHEV, with prices likely to break £50,000.
 Like the Jeep PHEVs above, low-down torque from the electric motor should make the plug-in Defender even better off-road.

-Currently, the plug-in hybrid vehicle with the longest electric range is the BMW X5 xDrive45e SUV, which (on paper) can do up to 54 miles on a single charge from its 24kWh battery.
-That’s set to change with the arrival of the Mercedes GLE PHEV, which is promising a mighty 62 miles of zero-emissions range thanks to a 31.2kWh battery.
+Currently, the plug-in hybrid vehicle with the longest electric range is the BMW X5 xDrive45e, which (on paper) can do up to 54 miles on a single charge from its 24kWh battery.
+That’s set to change with the arrival of the Mercedes GLE hybrid, which is promising a mighty 62 miles of zero-emissions range thanks to a 31.2kWh battery.
 By plug-in hybrid standards, that’s huge: the battery in the Honda e – also due in 2020 – is only marginally bigger, and that’s a fully electric car.
-Another break from the norm is the GLE PHEV’s diesel engine, which should return decent fuel economy on the motorway once that massive battery becomes empty.
+Another break from the norm is the GLE's diesel engine, which should return decent fuel economy on the motorway once that massive battery becomes empty.

 If you’ve read this list carefully, you'll have noticed most of the cars on it are plug-in hybrids.
 However, the Clio isn’t one of them, as the French firm has only committed to a mild-hybrid version of the supermini for now.
 A 1.2kWh battery will gather electricity as you drive (you can’t plug this car in using a cable), and the assistance it gives to the 1.6-litre engine will deliver big improvements in fuel economy and emissions.
 Renault is yet to provide official figures, but has claimed gains of up to 40%.